Skip to Content

 Venture Out Project Volunteer Program

-NPF supported the Venture Out Project in working towards launching a nationwide volunteer program.
-Funds helped to hire a volunteer coordinator who is recruiting volunteers nationwide to bolster the organization’s mission of creating safe and affirming environments to bring queer people together in outdoor adventure.
+NPF supported the Venture Out Project in efforts to launch a nationwide volunteer program.
+Funds helped hire a volunteer coordinator who is recruiting volunteers nationwide to bolster the organization’s mission of creating safe and affirming environments to bring queer people together in outdoor adventure.

-For several years NPF has funded Northwest Youth Corps to run LGBTQ+ Rainbow Inclusion service corps crews.
-In 2021, NPF funds supported five weeks of backlog and maintenance projects at Mount Rainier National Park.
+For several years NPF has funded Northwest Youth Corps to run LGBTQ+ Rainbow service corps crews.
+Crews have accomplished priority backlog and maintenance projects at Mount Rainier National Park, landscape work at Lewis and Clark National Historical Park, and other projects at Olympic National Park, while bonding as groups and growing as individuals.

 • Three people kneel by a log.
 They wear hard hats and protective gloves